MarcusP-P/WindowsInstall/README.md

 # WindowsInstall
 A Script to install a clean Windows machine to something useful.

+## Important note about Windows Package Manager
+You will need to [join the Windows Package Manager Insiders Program](http://aka.ms/winget-InsiderProgram) and make sure you're logged into the Windows Store

 ## To make PowerShell work
 You will need to set the execution policy for scripts.